pascalpeh/cloud_eng_homework/module4/README.md

 ![Module 4 - Failover ](architecture-diagram/module4-diagram-failover.png)

 1) **Continuous Service Monitoring**:  AWS employs CloudWatch to continuously monitor the health and performance of its various services, including databases, load balancers, and network infrastructure deployed across all regions.
+CloudWatch alarms notify the operations team of service outages.

 2) **Automated AuroraDB Failover**: In the rare event of a regional failure affecting the primary Aurora Global Database cluster, it automatically initiates a failover process, promoting the designated secondary cluster in secondary region to become the new primary (writer) cluster, the failover typically completes less than 30 seconds.
 Furthermore, AuroraDB offers a fully managed endpoint that automatically updates to reflect the current writer instance after any cross-region switchover or failover.
 This eliminates the need for application modifications and streamlines routing to the writer instance.